Twitter is a shit show. So let’s try the Fediverse… Again!

 The problem with that ideology is the mastodon.online instance is mostly focused on forward programming and development and not so much on any of the interests that we would have as a visitor.
-Mastodon isn’t very forward about finding an instance that was right for you.
+Mastodon isn’t very forward about finding an instance that is right for you.
 Unfortunately, we ended up with a world timeline filled with programming and politics.

 The great Twitter exodus